Taoshif1/scrimba-js-practice/README.md

-# Scrimba JavaScript Practice 🧠💻
+# Scrimba JavaScript Practice💻
 [![Status: Learning Completed (for now!)](https://img.shields.io/badge/Status-Learning%20Completed%20(for%20now!)-brightgreen.svg?style=for-the-badge)](https://github.com/Taoshif1/LearningTS)

 Welcome to my **Scrimba JavaScript Practice Repo** — a collection of exercises, small projects and problem-solving files completed during my **JavaScript revision journey** using [Scrimba](https://scrimba.com/).

-> ✅ This is my **second-time revision** of JavaScript — the first one was in my repo: [LearningJS](https://github.com/Taoshif1/Learning-JavaScript).
+> ✅ This is my **second-time revision** of JavaScript — the first one was in my repo: [LearningJS](https://github.com/Taoshif1/LearningJS).
 > ✅ This repo focuses on **polishing**, **practicing** and **maintaining international coding standards**.

 ---